lookell/glider-pro-windows/preparing_house_files.md

 use within the rooms, etc. The resource fork of a house file contains custom pictures, custom sounds, and room boundary information (for older houses).

-In this port of Glider PRO for Windows, I have chosen to - at least to begin with - use resource-only DLLs to store the resources of a house.
-Pictures that were stored in the `'PICT'` format on Macintosh have been converted to the BMP format for Windows.
-Sounds that were stored in the `'snd '` format on a Macintosh have been converted to the WAV format for Windows.
+In this port of Glider PRO for Windows, I have chosen to package the house data and its custom resources together into a single zip file.
+The PICT resources are converted into BMP files and placed in the `images` directory inside the zip file.
+The sound resources are converted into WAV files and placed in the `sounds` directory inside the zip file.

 To perform this resource conversion, the tool `resfork-extract` was developed alongside this source port.
 It can take the resources from an AppleSingle, AppleDouble, MacBinary, or raw resource fork format, and output translated versions into a zip file.

-To package up the pictures and sounds into a DLL file, `resfork-extract` also outputs a batch script into the zip file it generates.
-This batch script uses the tools ImageMagick (via the `magick` command) and FFmpeg (via the `ffmpeg` command) to compress the BMP files and convert the generated AIFF files into WAV files, respectively.
-It then calls upon Microsoft's resource compiler (`rc`) to compile the generated resource script.
-Finally, it calls Microsoft's linker (`link`) to bundle the `.res` file into the final resource DLL, which will be named `house.glr`.

-When loading houses, the game looks for a pair of corresponding files.
-If the base house name is `Slumberland`, then the game looks for `Slumberland.glh` (the data fork) and `Slumberland.glr` (the converted resources).
-If the `.glr` file is missing, the game will complain but still load the house.
+It can also take a house's data and resource fork together to merge into a single zip file that Glider PRO can read and use.